laparda14/gimhookTesting/README.md

 The simplified answer is **yes, as long as you don't use it to cheat or otherwise do anything potentially problematic.**

-Special thanks to Josh Feinsilber and Jeff Osborn for answering this question!
+Special thanks to Josh Feinsilber and Jeff Osborn for clarifying this!

 # How does this work?